benjmountain/InfoCard/README.md

 # InfoCard
-A small card to display user information in a SwiftUI application
+A small card to display user information in a SwiftUI application.

+Utilizes free fonts provided by [Google Fonts](https://fonts.google.com/).<br>
-This project is based on the L&D course brought to you by The App Brewery.
+This project is based on the L&D course brought to you by [The App Brewery](https://appbrewery.com/).